 O come let us adore him, O come let us adore him,

-3. Child, for us sinners, poor and in the manger,
+O come let us adore him, Christ the Lord. - Child, for us sinners, poor and in the manger,

 We would embrace thee with love and awe.